QuantEcon/lecture-source-jl/rst_files/generic_programming.rst

 ------------------------------------------------------------
 See `Types <https://docs.julialang.org/en/v1/manual/types/#man-types-1>`_ for more on OO vs. generic types

-If you have never used programming languages such as C++, Java, Python, etc., then the type hierarchies above may seem unfamiliar and abstract--but there is no need to read this section
+If you have never used programming languages such as C++, Java, Python, etc., then the type hierarchies above may seem unfamiliar and abstract -- but there is no need to read this section

 Otherwise, if you have used object-oriented programming (OOP) in those languages, then some of the concepts in these lecture notes will appear familiar